 “[Riffyn] is becoming a stand-out leader in scientific data analytics and is a compelling example of how digital transformation is creating the lab of the future,” said Joey Mason, head of M Ventures Life Sciences Fund in a recent press release.

-In addition, Novozymes, a global leader in enzymes, recently committed to a multi-year partnership that secures its use of Riffyn as a cornerstone of its long-term R&D strategy.
+BASF isn’t the only industry giant jumping on board.
+Novozymes, a global leader in enzymes, recently committed to a multi-year partnership that secures its use of Riffyn as a cornerstone of its long-term R&D strategy.
 Novozymes has had their eye on Riffyn since 2016, when they piloted the company as one of the pillars of their Digital Transformation Strategy.
 And Riffyn didn’t disappoint — integrating seamlessly with Novozymes’ broader scientific infrastructure, they have consistently delivered improvements in process and data analytics.
 The new, multi-year partnership will build on the success Riffyn and Novozymes have already experienced together.

 “Novozymes’ pioneering digitalization efforts have defined a reference architecture for globally integrated data analytics in biotech R&D,” said Gardner in a June 5 press release.
 “We are delighted to enter this long-term partnership with Novozymes and serve as a pillar of that architecture.”